 Straws have been at the forefront of many environmental studies as they are ending up in the ocean harming marine life.
-Although plastic straws remain available today if you ask for it, they will not be automatically provided unless requested.
 If desired, please ask your server for a straw.

 It's hot outside, especially when you're on the golf course for a long period of time.
 It's important to us that Members and guests stay hydrated.
 Additional hydration stations have been installed on each golf course.
 Each machine dispenses cold, filtered water and ice and is maintained on a regular basis.
 Be sure to take advantage of these stations and refill your preferred insulated tumbler often.

 On average we used to dispense 250,000 water bottles on the golf courses each year.
 These hydration stations are a significant step forward to lessen our ecological footprint by allowing us to reduce the number of plastic water bottles on the golf courses.

 Don't worry, cold towels are still be available for your use.

 Tennis ball recycling receptacles have been placed around the courts.
 We encourage Members to discard their gently-used tennis balls into these receptacles, instead of the trash.
 Balls are recycled in our ReBounce machine and donated to local area charities and/or reused in other areas such as the ball machines and ball hoppers.
 Once the balls are completely used, they are donated to area schools where they are used under chairs to prevent scratches on the floors.

 The Club asks Members to Opt-In to receive their Special Meeting notices electronically and not by paper.
 Over half the Membership has already went digital, now its your turn!
 This has saved over 18,000 sheets of paper, money in postage, and lots of envelopes!
 Any Member who hasn't yet opted-in may do so on the Member website at any time.